Some funds pay ongoing dividends to shareholders. These dividends come from:

 Franklin DynaTech Fund (Ticker: FKDNX)

-*Although this fund as not paid a dividend since 2001, it typically makes a capital gain distribution annually to shareholders.
+*Although this fund has not paid a dividend since 2001, it typically makes a capital gain distribution annually to shareholders.
 We will discuss capital gain distributions below.

 Franklin High Yield Fund (Ticker: FVHIX)

-Bottom line - a fund must receive some form of income to distribute dividends to shareholders.
-This will occur with funds invested in dividend-paying common stocks, preferred stocks, and debt securities.
-However, growth funds invested in companies that do not pay dividends will not pay dividends to shareholders -there’s no income to pay!
+Bottom line: a fund must receive income in order to distribute dividends to shareholders.
+Funds invested in dividend-paying common stock, preferred stock, and debt securities can generate that income.
+Growth funds invested in companies that don’t pay dividends generally won’t pay dividends to shareholders - there’s no income to pass through.

 The tax rate paid on dividends is determined by an investor’s annual taxable income, which includes all of the following forms of income: